-Each eligible company is individually analyzed and then given a "THNQ Score" ranging from 1 to 100 that is determined based on the levels of revenue the company receives from Artificial Intelligence activities, levels of investment the firm makes in Artificial Intelligence, and the company's technology and market leadership in the Artificial Intelligence universe.
-Companies whose THNQ Score is greater than or equal to 50 and that meet the market capitalization and liquidity requirements described below are eligible for inclusion in the Index.
+Each eligible company is individually analyzed and then given a "HTEC Score" ranging from 1 to 100, comprised of factors representing levels of revenue a company receives from innovative healthcare technologies, as well as technology and market leadership within the healthcare technology space.
+Companies whose HTEC Score is greater than or equal to 50 and that meet the market capitalization and liquidity requirements described below are eligible for inclusion in the Index.
 The Index is comprised of a minimum of 50 constituents and a maximum of 100 constituents.
-Companies in the Index are reweighted at each rebalance according to their THNQ Score.
+Companies in the Index are reweighted at each rebalance according to their HTEC Score.
 Scores are reviewed on an ongoing basis by reevaluating the factors described above.

-Eligible Index components are exchange-listed equity securities of Artificial Intelligence Companies that have a market capitalization exceeding \$200 million at the time of inclusion on the Index and a minimum trailing 3-month composite average daily value of \$1 million at the time of inclusion.
+Eligible Index components are exchange-listed equity securities of Healthcare Technology Companies that have a market capitalization exceeding \$200 million at the time of inclusion on the Index and a minimum trailing 3-month composite average daily value of \$1,000,000 at the time of inclusion.

 The Index consists of securities of both U.S. and foreign issuers, including securities of issuers located in emerging market countries.
-The Index Provider expects, under normal circumstances, at least 25% of the Index components to represent securities of non-U.S. issuers, including China A-shares, which are shares of mainland China-based companies that trade on the Chinese stock exchanges.
+The Index Provider expects, under normal circumstances, at least 20% of the Index components to represent securities of non-U.S. issuers.
+The Index may include China A-shares, which are shares of mainland China-based companies that trade on the Chinese stock exchanges.
 The Index is rebalanced and additions are made quarterly.
 Deletions from the Index may be made at any time due to changes in business, mergers, acquisitions, bankruptcies, suspensions, de-listings and spin-offs, or for other reasons as determined at the sole discretion of the Index Provider.
 The Index is unmanaged and cannot be invested in directly.